elipousson/streetmixr/README.md

 -   postSentimentSurveyVote
 -   putSentimentSurveyComment

-The get\_streets function supports getStreet, getGalleryForUser, and getGalleryForAllStreets.
+The get_streets function supports getStreet (using url or street_id), getGalleryForUser (using user_id), and getGalleryForAllStreets (using the count parameter).

 This package also provides an index of the [Streetmix illustrations](https://github.com/streetmix/illustrations/) available